CharlotteIoT/lab001-docs/Step4.md

 ### Step 4

 Send a message when publishing a topic and then call google translate to play the message through the speakers.
+Note: this step assumes you have completed all previous steps.

 1. Open up 2 telnet sessions (if you don't already have 2 open) from your laptop to your Raspberry PI
 2. In one of the telnet sessions change to the directory where your python scripts are